zaldivards/ContextQA/README.md

 - `PINECONE_INDEX`
 - `PINECONE_ENVIRONMENT_REGION`

-**Note**: elational databases are used to control the digests of sources
+**Note**: Relational databases are used to control the digests of sources

 ### How to get the tokens?